Call For Proposals

 • All invited attendees must be listed in the body of your proposal.
 Please secure invitees' consent prior to submitting your proposal.
 Organizers will do their best to avoid conflicts between meetings with overlapping key attendees.

-• There are two CFP rounds for Community Discussion Sessions.
-Round one closes January 16, with most sessions chosen then.
-Round two closes April 14 to allow for late-breaking issues.
-Proposals not accepted in round one automatically roll over, so early submission improves your chances.
+• Proposals not accepted in round one automatically roll over, so early submission improves your chances.

 • No Community Discussion Sessions will be recorded.